Samuel-2626/django-lang/article.md

 }
 ```

 Here, you defined the available languages (English, French, Spanish) for `django-parler`.
 You also specified English as the default language and indicated that `django-parler` should not hide untranslated content.

 TODO: what does "hide untranslated content" mean?
 Maybe provide a link to the docs?
+This is it from the docs https://django-parler.readthedocs.io/en/stable/configuration.html#parler-languages.
+Just noticed that it is even the default behaviour in the first place, so I think that it can be remove; thoughts?

 **What to know?**